marq24/emacberry.com/_docs/1000-intro.md

 a while ago and hopefully in the meantime we are all aware, that we are paying for all the _free_ Google services with our privacy.

+> **I, as developer take your privacy extremely seriously, GPSLogger II is not collecting any data from you (not in the
+> background nor in the foreground).
+Of course the app logs your location and save this data on your device.**
+>
-**I as developer take your privacy extremely seriously, GPSLogger II is not collecting in the background any data from you - of course the app logs your location and save this data on your device - BUT YOU ARE THE ONLY ONE who has control what will happen with this data.
-Of course when you make use of the export/share functionality this date will be exposed to 3'rd party - but that's always YOUR decision.**
+> **YOU ARE THE ONLY ONE who has the full control what will happen with this data.
+Of course when you make use of the
+> export/share functionality this data will be exposed to 3'rd party - but that's always YOUR decision.**

 [See also the formal Privacy Policy of GPSLogger II](https://www.emacberry.com/pp/pp2.html) - Please note, that the only reason why _Personal data_ is accessed by the app is in order to be able to send eMails (in your name) for supporting